 With incandescent bulbs, only about 10% of the energy goes to producing light; the rest is all heat.
-Compact fluorescent bulbs not only use less energy, but they also last much longer than incandescent bulbs.
-You also have LEDs, which use about a quarter of the energy of a traditional incandescent bulb and they can provide up to 25 times more hours of lighting.
+An alternative option is LEDs, which use about a quarter of the energy of a traditional incandescent bulb and they can provide up to 25 times more hours of lighting.

 Only Heat and Cool Spaces That are Occupied

 Most home heating and cooling systems can be managed in a way that allows you to control the airflow to different rooms.
 If some rooms are not in use, close the vents and shut the door.
 Since empty rooms don’t need to be comfortable, it is a good way to reduce energy consumption without sacrificing comfort.

 You could also consider using a space heater in your bedroom and turning down the furnace at night.
 If your bedroom is the only room that is occupied at night, this could be a way to save energy.

 As I mentioned before, heating and cooling is one of the most significant costs when it comes to energy.
 Proper maintenance of the heating and cooling system can be one of the best ways to save energy and cut the costs of heating and cooling.
 Not only that, but it can also extend the operating life of the components.